Reticular fiber: Structure

 Reticular fiber is composed of one or more types of very thin and delicately woven strands of type III collagen.
 These strands build a highly ordered cellular network and provide a supporting network.
 Many of these types of collagen have been combined with carbohydrate.
-Thus, they react with silver stains and with periodic acid-Schiff reagent but are not demonstrated with ordinary histological stains such as those using hematoxylin.
+Thus, they react with silver stains (argyrophilic) and with periodic acid-Schiff reagent but are not demonstrated with ordinary histological stains such as those using hematoxylin.
 The 1953 Science article mentioned above concluded that the reticular and regular collagenous materials contains the same four sugars – galactose, glucose, mannose, and fucose – but in a much greater concentration in the reticular than in the collagenous material.

 In a 1993 paper, the reticular fibers of the capillary sheath and splenic cord were studied and compared in the pig spleen by transmission electron microscopy.
 This paper attempted to reveal their components and the presence of sialic acid in the amorphous ground substance.
 Collagen fibrils, elastic fibers, microfibrils, nerve fibers, and smooth muscle cells were observed in the reticular fibers of the splenic cord.
 On the other hand, only microfibrils were recognized in the reticular fibers of the capillary sheath.
 The binding of LFA lectin to the splenic cord was stronger than the capillary sheath.
 These findings suggested that the reticular fibers of the splenic cord include multiple functional elements and might perform an important role during contraction or dilation of the spleen.
 On the other hand, the reticular fiber of the capillary sheath resembled the basement membrane of the capillary in its components.

 Because of their affinity for silver salts, these fibers are called argyrophilic.